thnaeff/GedcomCreator/README.md

 # GedcomCreator
 **A library to easily create basic [GEDCOM](http://en.wikipedia.org/wiki/GEDCOM)-structures.
-Those structures can then also be used to create more complex structures if needed -> it serves as a great starting point to set up a structure.**
+Those structures can then also be used to create more complex structures if needed.**

 GedcomCreator uses the [GedcomStore](https://github.com/thnaeff/GedcomStore) library to create the GEDCOM structures.
-GedcomCreator, however, provides some basic classes and methods to get started on setting up the structures.
+GedcomCreator provides some basic classes and methods to get started on setting up the structures.
 The library comes with classes for:

-* The header structure HEADER `GedcomCreatorHeader`
+* The header structure HEADER `GedcomHeader`
-* The submitter record SUBMITTER_RECORD `GedcomCreatorSubmitter`
+* The submitter record SUBMITTER_RECORD `GedcomSubmitter`
-* The family record FAM_RECORD `GedcomCreatorFamily`
+* The family record FAM_RECORD `GedcomFamily`
-* The individual record INDIVIDUAL_RECORD `GedcomCreatorIndividual`
+* The individual record INDIVIDUAL_RECORD `GedcomIndividual`
-* The end-of-file line TRLR `GedcomCreatorEOF`
+* The end-of-file line TRLR `GedcomEOF`

 Those classes have methods implemented which will help with the most common situations in creating a GEDCOM structure.
-The `GedcomCreatorIndividual` class for example has methods to set the gender, birth date, death date, address etc. of an individual.
+The `GedcomIndividual` class for example has methods to set the gender, birth date, death date, address etc. of an individual.
 Since the GedcomCreator depends on the GedcomStore library, each structure class needs a GedcomStore instance in the constructor.

 The GedcomCreator is made for the GEDCOM specifications version 5.5 and 5.5.1. gedg files for both versions are included in the [GedcomStore](https://github.com/thnaeff/GedcomStore).